lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 ## Lastly

 I'm sorry for taking so long.
+I hope you understand that frequent direction changes can be common in alpha development stage.

-Thank you for your support!
+Thanks for reading, and thanks for your support!

 <hr/>